Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 There are lots of free QR code apps to download, but your Mate 10 will be able to read QR codes without any of these.
 Here are the 2 ways to do that:

 i.
 Method 1.
-Using the Camera app
+From the lock screen

-- Start scanning a QR code.
+- Select QR code, and start scanning a QR code.

 26. Show time and weather of two different cities